 - Email:

-- cdbg-dr@mauicounty.gov,
+- [cdbg-dr@mauicounty.gov](mailto:cdbg-dr@mauicounty.gov)

 ATTN: CDBG-DR Appeals Coordinator

 - In Writing:

 - Office of Recovery, CDBG-DR

 Attn: CDBG-DR Appeals Coordinator

 200 S High Street

 Wailuku, HI 96793

-An applicant can withdraw the request for appeal at any time by providing written notice to the County's OOR of this decision.
+An applicant can withdraw the request for appeal at any time by providing written notice to the County OOR of this decision.
 Such a written notice must be delivered to County OOR at the address(s) referenced above.